Avereniect/AVEL/README.md

 The library aims to be convenient to use and so emulates the interface of C++'s native feature set and that of its standard library, offering vectorized versions of the same functionality including:
-* all operator overloads
+* all integer and floating-point operators
 * misc. utilities from various headers such as `min`, `max`, `clamp`, and `midpoint`, and `abs`
 * most of the functions from C++ 20's `<bit>` header
+* a selection of float-manipulation functions from the `<cmath>` header
 * misc.
-AVEL-specific functions such as `negate`, `blend`, `keep`, `clear`, `set_bits` which are useful the context of writing vectorized code
+AVEL-specific functions such as `negate`, `blend`, `keep`, `clear`, `set_bits` which are useful in the context of writing vectorized code

 AVEL also offers scalar implementations of all of its vectorized facilities in the `avel/Scalar. hpp` header.
 These will also take advantage of scalar instructions native to the architecture being targeted.
-The behavior of these functions should match the behavior of each individual lane within a corresponding vector.
+The behavior of these functions should match the behavior of each individual lane within a corresponding vector for all possible inputs.
+Note that certain inputs may be invalid for specific functions and results are not guaranteed to match.

 To accelerate division AVEL also offers Denominator classes which at the cost of some upfront work, will be able to compute quotients and moduli more quickly